thaituanUIT/SpikingDQN/v2/README.md

 2. **ATS (`--method ats`)**:
    ANN-To-SNN conversion.
 Pre-trains the RL agent as a standard Convolutional Neural Network with ReLUs, and discretizes the weights logically into Integrate-and-Fire neurons for inference/evaluation.

-## VGG16 Backbone Support
+## Deep Backbone Support & GAP Stabilization

 By default, the `surrogate` and `ats` methods use a shallow, built-in Convolutional Neural Network layer stack to extract spatial features directly from the raw pixels.

-To improve convergence and feature abstraction during Reinforcement Learning, researchers can inject a frozen **VGG16 (`--backbone vgg16`)** model to extract 25,088 features from the image before feeding it directly into the Spiking fully-connected layers.
+To improve convergence and feature abstraction, researchers can inject frozen deep backbones (e.g., `--backbone vgg16`, `resnet18`, `efficientnet`).
+To prevent catastrophic forgetting and RL instability from massive feature outputs, a **Global Average Pooling (GAP)** layer is applied.
+For example, this reduces VGG16's output from an unmanageable 25,088 features down to a highly stable 512 dimensions before entering the Spiking fully-connected head.

 ## Training Usage